Softball at the 2000 Summer Olympics: Schedule

-Starting 17 September, there will be four preliminary games each day until 23 September for a total of 28 games.
+Starting on 17 September, there were four preliminary games each day until 23 September for a total of 28 games.

 Two semi-final games played 25 September, with the game for third place same day.
 The final game for the gold medal played on 26 September at 7:30 pm local time.

 Competition format

 Eight teams competed in the Olympic softball tournament, and the competition consisted of two rounds.
 The preliminary round followed a round robin format, where each of the teams played all the other teams once.
 Following this, the top four teams advanced to a Page playoff system round consisting of two semifinal games, and finally the bronze and gold medal games.